Moire9/METHANOL/TUTORIAL.md

-This is an informal specification for PythonScript, a formal one will follow later.
+This is an informal specification for METHANOL, a formal one will follow later.

 ##Rundown of basic features
-PythonScript is loosely based off of Python.
-PythonScript does not have classes, fields, or namespaces.
+METHANOL is loosely based off of Python.
+METHANOL does not have classes, fields, or namespaces.
 Example program:
 ```
 \\ Double backslash indicates a comment.